s-iso/SC_EAC_workaround/README.md

 workaround for the EAC bug on linux

 ## What is the "SC EAC bug on linux"?
 CIG implemented EAC for Star Citizen.
-During their implementation, based on all observations made by @ZeroNationality in the LUG discord and myself, they seemed to have made a faulty implementation on startup.
+During their implementation, based on all observations made by @ZeroNationality in the LUG discord and myself, they seemed to have produced a faulty interaction with EAC on startup.
 To explain it in Pseudocode:
 ```
 if (windows) {
     if (EACisWorkingCorrectly) {